 What are quick fun challenges when bored alone?

-The 15-minute skill sprint and digital declutter are fastest.
+The 15-minute skill sprint and digital declutter are the fastest.
 Perfect 20-30 minute resets when time is short.

 Are they good for mental health?